lingui/js-lingui/docs/misc/react-intl.rst

       values={{name: <b>{name}</b>, unreadCount}}
     />

-Looking at the low-level API of `jsLingui`_, there isn't much difference:
+Looking at the low-level API of `LinguiJS`_, there isn't much difference:

 .. code-block:: jsx